teretzdev/meetme-discord-11/README.md

 npm start
 ```

-This command will execute the `fetchMessages.js` file, which integrates with MeetMe, Google Sheets, and an AI service to fetch and update chat messages.
+This command will execute the `fetchMessages.js` file, which integrates with MeetMe, Google Sheets, Discord, and an AI service to fetch and update chat messages.